 About this property

 Bowlees Holiday Cottages are nestled on a hillside in the heart of County Durham, located a mile from the idyllic conservation village of Wolsingham in the Durham Dales.
 Raby Cottage (ref 27764), Durham Cottage (ref 27765), Brancepeth Cottage (ref 27766) and Heartwell Cottage (ref UKC1473) are delightful, semi-detached properties.
 The Farmhouse (ref UKC3218) is detached and boasts everything a large party could ask for.
 Furnished to a very good standard, The Farmhouse is spacious, light and has ample facilities for up to 16 guests.
 There is a family suite on the ground floor which has curved walls and a high ceiling, and was previously a gin gang.
 There is a further suite on the first floor which has a galleried en-suite boasting a huge bath and equally impressive shower area.
 With a private hot tub, large lawned garden and views across the owner’s unspoilt grounds, which cover nearly 60 acres, guests may never want to leave.
 These holiday properties are absolutely perfect for families, walkers, cyclists and groups of friends wanting to enjoy a super holiday together.
-There is an on-site games room with full-size snooker table, a heated indoor swimming pool, shared hot tub and a fishing lake that can be used by guests who have booked in advance.
+Additionally there is an on-site facility (open 9am-9pm) with games room with full-size snooker table, a heated indoor swimming pool and a shared hot tub.
+There is also a fishing lake that can be used by guests.
 Whether you choose to take in the scenic countryside that County Durham has to offer, or are looking for a quieter retreat, this is an ideal holiday base.

 For guests who enjoy exploring the local area on foot or by bike, there are numerous established public footpaths and cycle paths that lead directly from the owner’s grounds.
 These paths go through some of the most scenic woodland and unspoilt countryside in the county.
 Just minutes away are Tunstall Reservoir and Hamsterley Forest, with bike riding, horse riding and many other activities available.
 Kilhope Lead Mining Centre and Beamish Museum are close by, as is a real snow ski lift.